FD-ChristopherCampbell/FD-ChristopherCampbell/README.md

 ### Hi there 👋

 I'm Christy, welcome to my wee Github profile.
-I'm a Backend Java Engineer/aspiring Software Engineering Manager working at FanDuel.
+I'm a Software Engineering Manager working at FanDuel.
 I joined in 2019 and have mostly been working on our A&W integrations with Casino and Sportsbook platforms.

 👯 I’m looking to collaborate on anything which automates or optimises our processes around regualated releases, Observability as Code and anything which improves the developer experience of our projects and repos.